zhunzhong07/IDE-baseline-Market-1501/README.md

-# Code for IDE baseline on Market-1501 Person Re-identification Dataset
+# Code for ID-discriminative Embedding (IDE) baseline on Market-1501 Person Re-identification Dataset
 =============
 This code was used for experiments with IDE for Market-1501 dataset.